Genentech/spex-tools/docs/examples/quality-control.md

 5. **Spatial Quality**: Distribution analysis and spatial characteristics
 6. **Comprehensive Reporting**: Overall quality assessment with actionable recommendations

-Use these tools to ensure reliable and reproducible results in your spatial transcriptomics analysis.
+Use these tools to ensure reliable and reproducible results in your spatial omics analysis.